isralduke/thatbook/28-hosea.md

 > <a name="5:6">5:6</a> Although they bring their flocks and herds
 > to seek the favor of the Lord,
-> They will not find him—
+> They will not find him —
 > he has withdrawn himself from them!
 > <a name="5:7">5:7</a> They have committed treason against the Lord,
 > because they bore illegitimate children.